renovatebot/renovate/docs/usage/configuration-options.md

 ## transitiveRemediation

-When enabled, Renovate tries to remediate vulnerabilities even if they exist only in transitive dependencies.
+When enabled, Renovate _tries_ to remediate vulnerabilities, even when the vulnerability only affects a _transitive_ dependency.

-Applicable only for GitHub platform (with vulnerability alerts enabled) and `npm` manager.
+This config option will only work:

+- on the GitHub platform, _and_
+- when you have enabled vulnerability alerts, _and_
+- for the `npm` manager

-When the `lockfileVersion` is higher than `1` in `package-lock.json`, remediations are only possible when changes are made to `package.json`.
+If the `lockfileVersion` is higher than `1` in `package-lock.json` then Renovate can only remediate when the `package.json` file is changed.

+In the simplest way: vulnerability remediations are possible _only_ when they affect a _direct_ dependency.
+It's possible to get lockfile-only remediations when the affected dependency has a range in `package.json`.

+We recommend that you pin your dependencies (unless you're writing a library).
+If you have _unpinned_ dependencies then you may get a _lockfile-only_ CVE remediation.
+For example:

+- Package file contains `^1.0.0`
+- Lock file contains `1.0.1`
+- CVE is fixed in `1.0.2`

+Then you will get a PR that updates the _lockfile_ from `1.0.1` to `1.0.2`.

-This is considered a feature flag with the aim to remove it and default to this behavior once it has been more widely tested.
+`transitiveRemediation` is considered a "feature flag": we aim to remove it as a config option and default to this behavior after it has been widely tested.

 ## updateInternalDeps